volidesus/volidesus.github.io/README.md

 # Volidesus
 # What is this?
-Arcade games in between 1970s and 1990s turned browser game using JS, HTML, and CSS.\
+Volidesus is the recreation of arcade games made in between 1970s and 1990s in the form of a browser game.
+This programs uses Javascript, HTMl, and CSS.

 # Games
 - Space Invader (1978)